Electrophysiology studies are tests that record and monitor the electrical activity

 removes the fibrous growth that holds the lead to the wall of the vein.
 The laser

-has very low tissue penetration, so it only burns the fibrous tissue directly around
+has very low tissue penetration, so it effectively detaches the fibrous tissue directly

-the lead, sparing injury to the surrounding vein.
-Once the lead is no longer attached
+around the lead, sparing injury to the surrounding vein.
+Once the lead is no longer

-to the vein wall, it may be pulled out with less risk of damage to the vein.
+attached to the vein wall, it may be pulled out with less risk of damage to the

 The maze procedure is offered for patients suffering from atrial fibrillation, a

-serious abnormality of the normal heart rhythm which affects a large population
+serious abnormality of the normal heart rhythm that affects a large population of

 in which radio frequency applicators are used to eliminate the abnormal heart rhythm.